What is GLD Australia?

 You will receive an auto-invitation to join.
 Follow the steps in the invitation and your name will be added automatically.

-As a GLD Australia Yahoo group member, you can either read others’ messages or post your own messages (or both!).
+As a GLD Australia Google group member, you can either read others’ messages or post your own messages (or both!).
 Members’ names will never appear on the forum unless they post a message.

 Although there is no fee to join, GLD Australia requests that its members also become and remain financial members of a gifted association or a learning disabilities association of their choice.
 This operates on an honour-system, but we’re confident that most GLD Australia members will comply with this request and will join whatever existing association they feel best suits their own needs.